valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_scaffold.md

 Tools for scaffolding agent components.

 This command group consists of a number of functionalities that generate boilerplate code that acts as a template to speed up the development of agent components.
+See the appropriate subcommands for more information.

 !!! warning "Important"